-To help you gain a better understanding of pending policy changes as you prepare for the 2020 truckload market, we asked Tom Jensen, UPS SVP of Public Affairs, to lend his expertise.
+To help you gain a better understanding of pending policy changes as you prepare for the 2020 truckload market, we asked Tom Jensen, UPS VP of Public Affairs, to lend his expertise.

 As the lead federal advocate for one of the largest and most comprehensive transportation providers in the world, he is uniquely positioned to offer insight into these three major upcoming transportation regulations.
 Below is his perspective.

 3 Regulations That Could Impact Your Business in 2020

 According to a recent study, both shippers and carriers expressed a strong desire for greater visibility into government policy.

 When asked where they most wanted expert analysis, 56% of carriers and 47% of shippers ranked “impact assessments for regulatory changes” as a top choice, making it the second overall choice in both audiences.

 Carriers in particular noted difficulty with policy changes.
 When asked to choose their biggest challenges, they ranked “keeping up with government regulations” second overall — it was number one for mid-sized carriers.